-Total and MSC Cruises have announced a supply agreement for approximately 45,000 tonnes per year of Liquefied Natural Gas (LNG) for MSC Cruises’ upcoming LNG-powered cruise ships.
+Total has announced a supply agreement for approximately 45,000 tonnes per year of Liquefied Natural Gas (LNG) for MSC Cruises’ upcoming LNG-powered cruise ships.

-MSC Cruises Executive Chairman, Pierfrancesco Vago, said that the agreement represents a further step in the company’s ongoing journey towards continuously reducing their environmental footprint, for which LNG is currently a crucial component.
+MSC Cruises Executive Chairman, Pierfrancesco Vago, said the agreement is a key step in the company’s journey towards reducing the environmental footprint, for which LNG is currently a crucial component.

 “As we prepare to launch our first of three upcoming LNG-powered cruise ships in 2022, through this key agreement Marseille (France) will become our hub in the Mediterranean for the refuelling of our latest-generation and most environmentally advanced ships,” he said.

-President, Marketing & Services at Total, Alexis Vovk, said that the company is proud to be developing the first LNG bunker supply chain in France, at the port of Marseille-Fos, together with shipping industry leaders such as MSC Cruises with whom Total nurtures a long-lasting partnership worldwide in the field of bunkering services.
+President, Marketing & Services at Total, Alexis Vovk, said the company will develop the first LNG bunker supply chain in France, at the port of Marseille-Fos.

 “Total will continue to step up investments in LNG bunkering to ultimately reach its target of serving more than 10 per cent of the global market.
 By doing so, we will continue to accompany the energy transition of the shipping industry and the reduction of carbon emissions of our customers, in line with our Climate ambition to get to Net Zero by 2050, together with society,” Mr Vovk said.

 Used as a marine fuel, LNG sharply reduces emissions from ships, resulting in a significant improvement in air quality, particularly for communities in coastal areas and port cities.